-What kind of investment options do you have available to you?
+What kind of investment options do you have in your 401(k)?

 Hopefully you have access to some index funds or other low cost investments available to you in your plan in a variety of asset classes.
 Why do I like index funds?
 Three reasons:

 1) Traditional index funds tend to outperform active funds on an after-tax and after-fee basis1

 3) Index funds can help you easily manage your asset allocation